What exactly is twilight? | EarthSky.org

 The image above – from the International Space Station (ISS) – shows twilight from an altitude of 211 nautical miles.
 Cloud tops reflect reddened sunlight filtered through Earth’s troposphere, the lowest layer of our planet’s atmosphere.

 Bottom line: You can define twilight simply as the time of day between daylight and darkness, whether that’s after sunset, or before sunrise.
-Astronomers, surely the experts on nighttime, recognize three kinds of twilight, which are explained in this post.
+Astronomers recognize three kinds of twilight, which are explained in this post.

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.